ppy/osu-wiki/news/2017-10-13-osu-world-cup-2017-registrations-now-open.md

 title: "osu!
 World Cup 2017: Registrations now open!"
 date: 2017-10-13 13:00:00 +0000
 ---
 It is time again for this year's official osu!
 World Cup.
-With a fresh design, the most fierceful and exciting competition is about to start!
+With a brand new design, osu!'s fiercest and most exciting competition is just getting started

 ![](/wiki/shared/news/banners/owc_2017_banner.png)